Khalkhin-Gol

 Khalkhin-Gol, subtitled "Tactical Game of the Soviet Japanese War", is a board game published by Simulations Design Corporation (SDC) in 1973 that simulates the decisive battle between Soviet and Japanese forces in 1939.

 Background

-In 1938, Japanese forces that had occupied Manchuria tried to expand into Mongolia, which was allied with the Soviet Union, leading to the Soviet-Japanese War.
-There were a number of skirmishes near the Khalkin Gol River before the Soviets attacked in force near the village of Nomonhan on 20 August 1939.
+In 1938, Japanese forces that had occupied Manchuria tried to expand into Mongolia, which was allied with the Soviet Union, leading to the Soviet–Japanese War.
+There were a number of skirmishes near the Khalkin Gol River before the Soviets attacked in force near Nomonhan on 20 August 1939.

 Contents

 Khalkhin-Gol is a two-player regimental level game in which the battle from the Soviet-Japanese war is depicted, on the sandy plains and marshes of Mongolia, featuring infantry armies with some tanks, cavalry and artillery.
-With a 17" x 36" mape and only 100 counters, the game is relatively simple, using a standard "I Go, You Go" system of alternating turns.
+With a 17" x 36" map and only 100 counters, the game is relatively simple, using a standard "I Go, You Go" system of alternating turns.

 There is only one scenario that is twelve turns long.